xoofx/LibObjectFile/doc/readme.md

 machO.Write(outputStream);
 ```

-Content is written at the offset recorded for it, so an image that has not been edited comes back byte for byte.
-Use `MachOFile.Verify` to check an image before writing it.
+Content is written at the offset recorded for it, so an image that has not been edited comes back byte for byte. `Write` verifies first and throws if anything is wrong; `TryWrite` reports through a `DiagnosticBag` instead. `MachOFile.Verify` checks an image on its own.

+A universal binary is written the same way through `MachOFatFile.Write` or `MachOFatFile.TryWrite`, which lay out each slice before placing it, so a slice that changed size is recorded at the size it actually writes.

+The reader requires the load commands to end exactly where the header's `sizeofcmds` says. dyld is looser, stopping once it has walked `ncmds` commands and ignoring any slack after them.
+The stricter reading is deliberate: writing an image back means reproducing that slack, and an image whose two counts disagree is one where it is not clear which the loader will believe.

 ### Editing load commands